 Special Events - Fun for the Whole Family

-Our lodge hall is available to rent for day and evening use.
+Our lodge hall is available for members to rent for day and evening use.

 Freya Lodge has a variety of opportunities for fun and fellowship featuring special traditions:

-- A traditional Lutefisk and Meatball dinner in early Spring.
+- A traditional Lutefisk and Meatball dinner in January.

 - Our annual Viking Fest showcasing Nordic arts and crafts, food traditions, heritage keepsakes, cultural displays and demonstrations in early October to coincide with Leif Erikson Day.